Arcdeciel82/ImageStacker/README.md

 Simply read in all the pixel data from all 10 images, then average the color values of each pixel together and output a new image.

+# Getting Started

+Stacker uses the included cPPMImage library to manage accessing and storing the ppm images.

+To stack your own ppm images

 # Results

 |Starting Images (with suspiciously uniform noise)|After Image Stacking|